waldronmatt/groundwork/docs/repo/ARCHITECTURE.md

 ## Turborepo Similarities

 - Under `docs` is where `storybook` component code is stored, however it is common to house this along with the UI component for simplicity.
 If kept together, you would need to update the project to ignore `storybook` files when building and publishing the UI components to `npm`.

+## Versioning

+All packages including `peerDependencies` are configured to use exact versions of packages.
+I prefer to have exact package versions to simplify debugging and reduce the likelihood of compatibility issues.
+I use `renovate` to automatically handle version updates.